vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

     <img src="{filename}gimp-2-9-5-prefs-dialog-defaults.png" alt="Dialog Defaults preferences page in GIMP 2.9.5" width='805' height='638' />
 </figure>

 You may have noticed a few more new things about the _Preferences_ dialog.
-There is now a scrollbar on large pages, to make the dialog fit small screens like the still popular 1366x768 on lower-end laptops.
+There is now a scrollbar on large pages to make the dialog fit small screens like the still popular 1366x768 on lower-end laptops (quite a few GIMP users reported that _Preferences_ was getting too big).
 Additionally, some pages now feature a reset button that restores default settings.

 The dialog defaults feature will be available in GIMP 2.9.6 and, eventually, in GIMP 2.10.